Table of Contents

 Which insurance covers Dexcom?

 Some insurances will cover Dexcom based on certain criteria.
 The easiest indication for Dexcom G6 or Dexcom G7 coverage by insurance is insulin use.
-If you are on 3 or more injections a day and you are testing your blood sugars at least 3-4 times a day you will qualify by Medicare criteria.
-I do not know any insurance company who will totally deny Dexcom accept Medicaid.
+If you are on 3 or more injections a day and you are testing your blood sugars at least 3-to 4 times a day you will qualify by Medicare criteria.
+I do not know any insurance company that will totally deny Dexcom accept Medicaid.

 The same thing applies to freestyle libre CGM.
 They typically request endocrinologist records.
 If the insurance company does not see the doctor’s note saying that the patient is checking blood sugars 3 times a day and taking insulin at least 3 times a day insurance company may deny coverage immediately.
 On the other hand, I have also heard from my patients that the insurance company will call the patient directly and ask them if they check their blood sugars and record them.
 If they say anything other than what they want to hear they will send the rejection letter.